L3viathan/veronique/README.md

 - Clone the repo
 - Install `sanic` (to a venv)
-- Place a file called `veronique_initial_pw` containing a password in the working directory.
+- _Either_: Place a file called `veronique_initial_pw` containing a password in the working directory.
 This will be the password of the `admin` user.
+- _Or_: Run `python -m veronique.bootstrap` to fill the database with testing data.
+The password of the admin user will be "admin". **This irrevocably overwrites any existing db you may have.**
 - Run `sanic veronique.api:app --dev`

 ## Deployment